abhnar/matlabsfem/README.md

 # created for the PhD thesis, "Stochastic Finite Element Modeling of Material and Geometric Uncertainties in Electromagnetics"

-Designing MATLAB Finite Element Tool for Elecctormagnetics.
+Designing Stochastic Finite Element Tool for Electormagnetics.

 Designed as a class EFEM, the fundamental finite element code.